cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started.md

 permalink: /:collection/:path:output_ext
 ---

-Maestro builds and manages Kubernetes clusters for you on your own servers on any cloud.
+Maestro is an end-to-end solution for building, deploying and managing containerized applications.
 We build your code into Docker images and/or fetch pre-built images from your repostitories.
 We also take care of deploying and managing your containers and infrastructure (servers, load balancers, etc).

 ## What you'll need